YMilovets/WeatherDesktopPlus/README.md

 # Changelog WeatherDesktopPlus
+Weather Desktop Plus v.0.9.2-alpha enhancements and bug-fixes:
+- Added to the context menu sending feedback about the state program reviews and updating weather data
+- Fixed a port of connnection to the socket server and method names of requests
+- Added a new window for waiting for the launch updating requests
+- Added an operating system check to display program icons

 Weather Desktop Plus v.0.9.0-pre-alpha enhancements and bug-fixes:
 - Realeased client - server architecture
 - Timer loop iteration launched on the server